 Those automobile companies who have already realized this big opportunity might have started working on the BS-IV vehicles months before the expected launch date.
-On the other hand, companies who haven’t done the opportunity/threat analysis properly would have faced a lot of troubles.
-They cannot sale the old BS-III model vehicles.
+On the other hand, companies that haven’t done the opportunity/threat analysis properly would have faced a lot of troubles.
+They cannot sell the old BS-III model vehicles.
 Hence, a big loss of the finished products and the inventories.

 Why use SWOT Analysis for stocks?

-Here are few reasons why SWOT analysis for stocks is beneficial:
+Here are a few reasons why SWOT analysis for stocks is beneficial:

 - SWOT analysis is one of the simplest yet effective approaches for the qualitative study of a stock.